 Each campus has a campus behavior coordinator to apply discipline management techniques and administer consequences for certain student misconduct, as well as provide a point of contact for student misconduct.
-The contact information for each campus behavior coordinator is available on the district's website at www.cameronisd.net. and the coordinator for this campus is listed below:
+The contact information for each campus behavior coordinator is available on the district's website and the coordinator for this campus is listed below.
+Robbie Newton at rnewton@cameronisd.net